MchainNetwork/bulk-transfer-ui/README.md

 # Bulk Transfer UI and Server

-This repository contains a simple UI and a server for handling bulk transfers of MAR ERC20 tokens using the Ethereum blockchain and Polygon zkEVM.
+This repository contains a simple UI and a server for handling bulk transfers of MAR ERC20 tokens using the Ethereum blockchain, Polygon PoS and Polygon zkEVM.
 It provides a user-friendly way to send tokens to multiple recipients in one go, directly from your browser, with the help of Metamask.

 # Screenshot